-The comments offered in this Client Advisory are meant to be general in nature, are limited to Ontario law and are not intended to provide legal advice on any individual situation.
+The comments offered in this Client Advisory are meant to be general in nature and are not intended to provide legal advice on any individual situation.
 Before taking any action involving your individual situation, you should seek legal advice to ensure it is appropriate to your personal circumstances.